jayanthkoushik/shiny-pyseed/README.md

       permissions, used to create the GitHub repository.
 This token can be shared between projects, but it is highly recommended to create a separate token just for shiny-pyseed.
-   2. A token with 'contents:write' and 'pull_requests:write'
-      permissions for the project repository.
+   2. A token with 'contents:write' permission for the project repository.
 This token is used for creating GitHub releases and publishing the website.
 2. The user will also need to create a PyPI access token for uploading releases to PyPI.
 For details, see <https://pypi.org/help/#apitoken>.
 3. The GitHub API is called to create a repository with the same name as